-You should create enough drawings to sufficiently demonstrate the conceptual and technical development and visualisation of your Artwork.
-Your drawings should look like four to six weeks' sustained work.
+You should create enough drawings to sufficiently demonstrate the conceptual and technical development and visualisation of your artwork.
+Your drawings should look like two months' sustained work.
 This is more important than the number of drawings you produce.
-Determine the size and quantity of your Drawing(s) by taking into account the concept and purpose of your drawing(s) (process or end product drawing) as well as the size of the available exhibition space.
+Determine the size and quantity of your drawing(s) by taking into account the concept and purpose of your drawing(s) (process or end-product drawing) as well as the size of the available exhibition space.
 Scale is a potentially meaningful element in the form your drawing takes.
 For example, a small drawing is more intimate and personal, whereas a large one is more public.